Meals and Accommodations:

 You can adopt different measures to avoid altitude sickness like a walk at a slow and steady pace, avoiding smoking, and stopping at different stations to acclimatize.
 Before beginning your trek, make sure you have a first aid kit with ibuprofen or paracetamol and Diamox.
 If anyone falls victim to altitude sickness, it is necessary to inform the trip leader and descend to a lower altitude.
 In extreme cases, it might also be necessary to perform Heli rescue and emergency evacuations.

-Accidents can happen anywhere so, it is recommended for all the tourists to get travel insurance before visiting Nepal.
+Accidents can happen anywhere so, it is recommended for all tourists to get travel insurance before visiting Nepal.
 Depending upon the insurance policy and the company, the insurance will look after tragic like theft, loss or accidental damage of gears and other belongings, baggage, and medical emergencies.
 Likewise, the insurance should also include helicopter evacuation and any kinds of mishaps that might occur during adventure sporting like bungee jumping, rafting, and zip-lining.
 No one is capable of foreseeing the accidents, but each individual can buy themselves an insurance policy to lessen the effects of the accident.

 Internet and Communication:

 It is quite easy to access the Internet in Nepal.
 Using Wi-Fi is a widely used way to communicate and use the Internet.
 Wi-Fi is easily available in major cities and even in some remote destinations.
 When trekking to remote locations, Wi-Fi might not always be available; so, using cellular data is the best way to communicate over the Internet.
 You can buy a Sim-card in Nepal at a reasonable price which allows you to make an international call.
-Also, you can use mobile data while you are in the areas without Wi-Fi.
+Also, you can use mobile data while you are in areas without Wi-Fi.
 Telephone, Fax, and newspapers are a few other forms of communication in Nepal.

 Pre-respond to Altitude Sickness?